 3. Make a Question

-- From your list of possible problems, pick 3-4 that you are interested in writing on.
+- From your list of possible problems, pick three or four that you are interested in writing on.

 - Turn each of your topic ideas into a question.
 Try to narrow your question.

 For example, if you are interested in solving the problem of cheating, possible questions could be: